 Relaxation is just one of the pleasant side-effects of meditation.
 During meditation, an individual picks an object that they can focus on (breathe is the most popular).
 It’s important to avoid distractions during your meditation so as to reap optimum benefits.
 Here are some factors to consider before embarking on your muscle relaxation meditation journey:

 Before you start any relaxation meditation technique, choose a place that’s devoid of too much light and noise.
 Your location should ideally be a darkened room.
 Too much light hampers the process.
 Try switching off the room lights for some few minutes as you meditate.
 You could also light a candle if you prefer.
 If you desire a change in scenery, incorporate some walking meditation to your regimen.
 This will activate your senses and offer you some change of routine.

 - Your sitting position

-Although many meditators prefer sitting in the lotus position (with their legs crisscrossed and their arms dangling loosely), it’s recommended that you sit in the posture you feel most comfortable in. if you tire quickly after sitting on a mat, try a cushion instead.
-You can even start with the super comfy sofa and work your way up (or in this case, down).
+It is not necessary to sit in the lotus position (with legs crisscrossed), rather it’s recommended that you sit in the posture you feel most comfortable.
+If you tire quickly after sitting flat on a mat, try a cushion instead.
+You can even start with a comfy sofa and work your way up (or in this case, down).
 The manner in which you sit affects the quality of your meditation – it’s hard to concentrate for more five minutes when your limbs are aching.
-You can also incorporate different poses into your regimen.
-These include the boat pose and the warrior pose.
+You can also incorporate different yoga poses into your regimen to keep your body flexible.

 Some people prefer performing their body relaxation meditation exercises in the morning while others prefer in the evening.
 However, it’s important to pick a time when your mind is alert.
 There should be as few distractions as possible during this time.
-Morning is the best time to perform meditation and relaxation since people are barely awake.
+Morning is the best time to perform meditation.
 Apart from time, the length of your meditation session is also paramount.
 Gauge your concentration span before committing to a certain timespan.